#165 Easter in the USA 2021- ESL

 The idea of the Easter Bunny giving candy and eggs is said to have originated in Germany during the Middle Ages.
 Pennsylvania Dutch settlers brought the rabbit to the United States in the 18th century.

 Another fun fact about the Easter holiday is that Easter and Halloween often compete for the highest candy sales every year.
-In some years, Americans buy more candy the week before Easter than the week before Halloween.
+Some years, Americans buy more candy the week before Easter than the week before Halloween.

 How interesting.
 Right?